Divorce and my immigration status: can I remain in the UK?

 - (ii) you have lived in the UK for less than 20 years and you can demonstrate there are “very significant obstacles” to your ability to integrate into the country to which you would have to go if required to leave the UK.

 Thank you for reading.
 We hope you’ve found this article helpful.
-SKB Law is a boutique family law firm.
+SKB Law is a boutique family law and immigration firm.
 We advise and represent clients across England & Wales.
 The firm is led by Sarah Khan-Bashir MBE.
 If you’d like to book an appointment, please contact our office today.
 For urgent matters, we recommend calling 01274 727373.